wsz912/wsz912.github.io/_pages/about.md

 🔥 News
 ======
+- *2026.06*: &nbsp;🎉🎉 One paper is accepted by IEEE TGRS.
+Congratulations to Ziman.
 - *2026.04*: &nbsp;🎉🎉 One paper is accepted by IEEE TGRS.
 Congratulations to Shuang Chen.
 - *2026.04*: &nbsp;🎉🎉 ICME 2026 Grand Challenge Industrial Defect Analysis - Track 1 Cross-Scenario Defect Detection 3rd Place.
 - *2026.03*: &nbsp;🎉🎉 One paper is accepted by Pattern Recognition.